 Year 12 study days and competitions

 St John’s organises a range of subject-specific events each year, designed to challenge and stimulate high-achieving Year 12 students by giving them a taste of studying their subject at Oxford.
-In 2015/16 we held Study Days in English, History, German, Classics and Physics.
+In 2017 we held Study Days in English, History, Law, Classics and Ancient History.
 Participants attend talks and workshops led by tutors, find out more about the course at Oxford and what tutors are looking for, and meet current students.
 For more information see our Study days and competitions page.

 Individual and group visits